nanit/eks_cli/README.md

 `$ eks set-docker-registry-credentials <dockerhub-user> <dockerhub-password> <dockerhub-email> --cluster-name My-EKS-Cluster`

-Adds your dockerhub credentials as a secret and attaches it to the default serviceaccount imagePullSecrets
+Adds your dockerhub credentials as a secret and attaches it to the default ServiceAccount's imagePullSecrets

 ### Creating Default Storage Class